October 25, 2023Review Recipe

 IN THE FRIDGE: Place this chocolate peanut butter treat in an airtight container in the refrigerator for up to a week.

 Looking for a simple homemade candy?
 This chocolate peanut butter balls recipe is it!
 This recipe is totally no-bake.
-The filling is crushed Rice Krispies with smooth peanut butter and powdered sugar.
-Then, they’re dipped in melted milk chocolate and chilled.
 I know you’ll enjoy these rich, delicious homemade peanut butter balls!

 Crunchy peanut butter would work fine and give you even more crunch alongside the Rice Krispie cereal.